-Throughout life each person is engaged in a meaningful way in physical activity and movement.
-This could include participation in different sports, activities such as dance or movement arts, martial arts, or active unstructured play (e.g., riding a bike or hiking in the woods with friends).
+Throughout life, many people are engaged in physical activity and movement in meaningful ways.
+This could include participation in different sports, activities such as dance or movement arts, martial arts or active unstructured play (e.g., riding a bike or hiking in the woods with friends).

-Physical activity is not the primary outcome in itself; what is important is that people acquire the proficiency of movement needed to maintain active participation in daily living and different vocations.
+Physical activity is not the primary outcome; what is important is that people acquire the proficiency of movement needed to maintain active participation in daily living and different vocations.